Article March 9th, 2021

 The fifth diamond takes us back to the team and to the process of drawing conclusions and perfecting the product or service.
 The world is moving ahead at full speed all the time.
 Only recently, it wasn’t easy to imagine that an interactive screen would help us locate the desired book in a library.
 Today we enter a building, notice a bright screen, and immediately assume that it provides us with the information we need.
-To achieve such a result, it is necessary to systematically get feedback from the end-users and apply it to ensure an excellent user experience.
+To achieve such a result, it is necessary to systematically get feedback from the end users and apply it to ensure an excellent user experience.

 Often, we are stuck in insignificant details, like arguing over the choice of a button or the color scheme of a web page.
 By doing so, we overlook why a product or service is to be developed in the first place.
-Three main questions have to be answered for a successful result: who is the end-user, does the proposed product or service resolve the real problem, and has a common work process been agreed upon within the team.
+Three main questions have to be answered for a successful result: who is the end-user, does the proposed product or service resolve the real problem, and has a common work process has been agreed upon within the team.
 A systematic approach and empathy are fundamental to developing a profitable product.
 In other words, service design is the main player in creating products and services that work well, offer added value, and make users happy.

-The source for the hero picture: “15 useless product designs“, Plain Magazine
+Reference: The source for the hero picture: “15 useless product designs“, Plain Magazine